 Koziarz, Mountain peak in Beskid Sądecki, Poland

-Koziarz is a 943-meter mountain peak at the western edge of the Radziejowa range, positioned between Jaworzynka and Suchy Groń.
-The summit is reached by marked trails that lead to an observation tower with enclosed stairs completed in recent years.
+Koziarz is a mountain peak at the western edge of the Radziejowa range, in southern Poland, sitting between the villages of Jaworzynka and Suchy Groń.
+The summit has an observation tower with an enclosed staircase that gives visitors a view over the surrounding terrain.

-The observation tower looks westward and northward, while the steep western slopes drop directly to the Dunajec River below, creating a dramatic landscape view.
-This position between the river valley and surrounding peaks gives visitors a distinctive perspective from the top.
+The tower on the summit faces west and north, while the steep western slopes drop directly down to the Dunajec River.
+This position between a major river valley and the surrounding peaks gives visitors a perspective from the top that is rare in this part of the mountains.

 The community of curious travelers